Dulverton: Geography

 The town lies in the deep, wooded valley of the River Barle, at an ancient route convergence and river crossing.
 The river and the Barle Valley are both designated as biological Site of Special Scientific Interest.
 The river passes under the Tarr Steps, a prehistoric clapper bridge possibly dating from 1000 BC.
 The stone slabs weigh up to 5 tons each.
 According to local legend, they were placed by the devil to win a bet.
 The bridge is 180 ft long and has 17 spans.
 It has been designated by English Heritage as a grade I listed building.
 The other bridges over the Barle include the five span Barle Bridge which is medieval in origin.
 It has double rings on the downstream side and single rings on the upstream side.
 It was repaired in 1624, and subsequently widened in 1819 by John Stone.
 It was further repaired in 1866 and in 1952–1953 after flood damage.
 The 18th-century Marsh Bridge was altered in 1866 when the central pier was removed and an iron bridge inserted.
 The parapet was destroyed in 1952 and reconstructed in steel in 1979.
 Towards Brushford the River Barle is crossed by the New Bridge dating from 1870, which led to Pixton Park, which was the home of John Dyke Acland and his wife Harriet Acland and later the family of Evelyn Waugh and Auberon Waugh.

 The other major river in the parish is the River Exe, which is on the parish boundary with Brompton Regis, which is crossed by the medieval Chilly Bridge and Hele Bridge, and the 18th century Weir Bridge.

 In between the town centre and the river is a large recreation meadow which recently underwent renovation by locals (including the pupils of Dulverton Middle School) supported by a Barclays Bank New Futures Scheme.

 South of the town is Briggins Moor a biological Site of Special Scientific Interest which provides an example of unimproved mire of a type which is restricted to south-west England and Wales and which has been significantly reduced in extent in the recent past.
 Purple moor-grass (Molinia caerulea) and meadow thistle (Cirsium dissectum) are abundant.
 There is a large colony of the marsh fritillary butterfly (Eurodryas aurinia).

+Climate

 Transport

 Two miles from Dulverton is the village of Brushford, where the Dulverton railway station on the Taunton to Barnstaple line used to be.
 It opened in 1873 and closed to passengers, who transferred to Dulverton by bus, in October 1966.
 The station buildings are still visible and it is clear where the lines used to run as the railway embankment is still visible and worn in places although the rails have been lifted.